AdamPflug/express-brute/README.md

 	                        counter for the current ip and key.
 This functions as the `reset` instance method, but without the need to explicitly pass the `ip` and `key` paramters
-	- `key`                 can be a string or alternatively it can be a `function(req, res, next)` that or calls `next`, passing a string as the first parameter.
+	- `key`                 can be a string or alternatively it can be a `function(req, res, next)` that calls `next`, passing a string as the first parameter.
 	- `failCallback`        Allows you to override the value of `failCallback` for this middleware
 	- `ignoreIP`            Disregard IP address when matching requests if set to `true`.
 Defaults to `false`.
 - `reset(ip, key, next)`    Resets the wait time between requests back to its initial value.
 You can pass `null`